ocf/ocfweb/ocfweb/docs/docs/staff/procedures/granting-privileges.md

 After you've created these principals, you'll need to grant them powers in the [Kerberos ACL file in Puppet](https://github.com/ocf/puppet/blob/master/modules/ocf_kerberos/files/kadmind.acl).

+You may also wish to add new root staffers to the Admin team in our GitHub org and grant them RT admin privileges.

 ## Granting IRC chanop status